pirin/qcabc-fund-manager-graph/README.md

 Subgraph Slug is: qcabc-fund-manager-graph

 Starting project was created by using graph cli tools:
-$graph init (select network and contract addresses)
+`$graph init` (select network and contract addresses)

 this generates a complete project that uses yarn for package management

-for each contract that is imported, init updates: networks.json with name, address and starting block of the contract subgraph.yaml - main config file for the project schena.graphql - storage schema for all events emitted by the contracts abis/<contract>.abi - with the contract abi src/contract.ts - with code tham handles emitted events and saves them to storage

-  `graph codegen` generates files in the /generated folder

-This crates the core project structure
+The core project structure looks like this:
 .
-├── abis // contact ABIs
-│ ├── FundManager.json
-│ └── ShareToken.json
-├── generated // generated schema files. update by running `$graph codegen` │ ├── FundManager
-│ │ └── FundManager.ts // Event entities (TypeScript types for each emmited FundManager event) - generated from abis/FundManager.json
-│ └── ShareToken.
-│ └── ShareToken.ts // Event entities (TypeScript types for each emmited ShareToken event) - generated from abis/ShareToken.json
-├── schema.ts // Graph entities (what is stored inGraph DB) - generated from schema.grpahql
-├── src // handlers - logic to map event entites to graph entities │ ├── fund-manager.ts _
-│ └── share-token.ts _
-├── tests // matchstick unit tests for the handlers ├── docker-compose.yml
-├── networks.json // defines the addresses of the deployed contracts on different chains.
+├── abis // contact ABIs downloaded from the published Contracts ├── generated // generated schema files. update by running `$graph codegen` ├── src // handlers - logic to map events as received from the blockchain and build graph entities ├── networks.json // defines the addresses of the deployed contracts on different chains.
 Used by `$graph deploy` when deploying to multiple chains
-├── schema.graphql _ // defines the Graph entities that will be stored and can be later queried └── subgraph.yaml _ // main graph config file - defines the relationships between entites, handlers and contracts
+├── schema.graphql _ // defines the database schema for the Graph entities that will be stored and can be later queried └── subgraph.yaml _ // main graph config file - defines the relationships between entites, handlers and contracts

 ## To update the graph when contracts change
 - update `networks.json` with the addresses of the updated contracts

-- refresh the existing contracts
-  `graph build --network base-sepolia`

-- add new contracts
-  `graph add 0xa6eE8D3DBe03a58CfEc8A6be94fB117fd1389B73 --merge-entities`
+- brand new contracts can be added automatically using `graph add 0xa6eE8D3DBe03a58CfEc8A6be94fB117fd1389B73 --merge-entities`

+For each new contract that is added, the following new updates are made:
+- `networks.json` with name, address and starting block of the contract
+- `subgraph.yaml` - main config file for the project
+- `schema.graphql` - storage schema for all events emitted by the contracts
+- abis/<contract>.abi - with the contract abi
+- src/contract.ts - with code that handles emitted events and saves them to storage

  use merge-entities if multiple contracts have the same events (like approval or transfer etc.)